Hemostemix (CVE:HEM) Shares Down 22.7% – Should You Sell?

-In related news, Director Peter Alan Lacey acquired 200,000 shares of Hemostemix stock in a transaction on Thursday, March 6th.
-The shares were bought at an average price of C$0.15 per share, for a total transaction of C$30,000.00.
-10.43% of the stock is owned by insiders.
+In other news, Director Peter Alan Lacey acquired 200,000 shares of the firm’s stock in a transaction dated Thursday, March 6th.
+The stock was bought at an average price of C$0.15 per share, with a total value of C$30,000.00.
+Insiders own 10.43% of the company’s stock.

 About Hemostemix